Four Base Editing Reporters to Monitor and Enrich Editing in Real-time

 Reporters in Gene On consists of a mScarlet reporter, luciferase reporter, and neomycine resistance reporter whose expression depends on base editing.

 Figure 4: Reporters in Gene On include a mScarlet reporter, luciferase reporter, and neomycin resistance reporter.
-Image from Katti et al., 2020.
+Image adapted from Katti et al., 2020.

 As a proof of concept the Dow lab tested their hypothesis with GFP fluorescence.
 To do this they generated a silent GFP construct, that contains an ACG start codon mutation, and integrated it into human and mouse cells that expressed either Cas9 or an optimized cytidine base editor.
 The lab then introduced an sgRNA targeting the GFPACG to the cells.
 As expected, only the cells that contained the cytidine base editor exhibited robust induction of GFP fluorescence confirming the efficacy of GO as a base-editing reporter.